DeborahOliveiraP/DeborahOliveiraP/README.md

  <h3 align="left"> Hi there welcome!
 Am Deborah 👋 </h3>

  > I'm a 2rd year student pursing a bachelor degree in Information System 👩🏽‍💻 from UNIFACOL in Vitoria de Santo Antao, Brazil🎓.
-I'm a curious learner who's willing to learn and study more about tecnology and other computer languages 💻 am currrently focusing on learning more about JAVA and Python🙂.
-Thanks for passing by🙋🏽‍♀️
+I'm a curious learner who's willing to learn and study more about tecnology and other computer languages 💻 am currrently focusing on learning more about JAVA and Python🙂.Anyways Thanks for passing by🙋🏽‍♀️

 </div>